rdtaylorjr/tehillim/README.md

 scholarly landmarks before the next is attempted, each expressed as running, tested code rather than only a proposal.

-Eleven comparison methods are implemented, tested, and live in the interactive app today, including a full sweep of BHSA's word-level grammatical annotations plus clause/phrase-level structure and the ETCBC/valence module's verbal-argument data — each kept only where it measurably clears a real discriminativeness bar (see "What's implemented and validated now").
+Eleven comparison methods are live in the interactive app today, including a full sweep of BHSA's word-level grammatical annotations plus clause/phrase-level structure and the ETCBC/valence module's verbal-argument data — each kept only where it measurably clears a real discriminativeness bar (see "What's implemented now").

 The remaining work splits into two independent tracks: a **genre track** (can these psalms' internal formal patterns be clustered by genre,